Last updated on August 13th, 2019 at 03:24 pm

 Holidays and nightlife

-In Corfu island there are places with nightlife for every taste, fun purely for young people both local and tourists, and night life for purely Greek tastes.
+In Corfu island, there are places with nightlife for every taste, fun purely for young people both locals and tourists, and nightlife for purely Greek tastes.

 These places are mostly in the north of the city, but everywhere you will find bars for those who love good music and all kinds of restaurants offering culinary treats.